Hawk on Wire: Ecopoems

 Most of these poems were written at a 2016 PLAYA Art, Science, and Community Collaboration in the Oregon Outback.

 All are invited to the 6 p.m.
-May 2, 2017 book launch / reading / panel discussion with Univ. of San Diego artist Allison Wiese and UCSD Scripps Institution of Oceanography Chair Michel A. Boudrias at Vanguard Culture Park6 590 Fir St., San Diego.
+May 2, 2017 book launch / reading / panel discussion with Univ. of San Diego artist Allison Wiese and Chair and Professor of the Marine Science and Environmental Studies Department at the University of San Diego Michel A. Boudrias at Vanguard Culture Park6 590 Fir St., San Diego.
 There is a $5 suggested donation.

 Starbuck’s activism includes calling TV/news stations on behalf of San Diego area tribes in solidarity with water protectors near Cannon Ball, North Dakota, reading to over 500 climate activists at a December 12, 2016, Rally for Climate Justice in San Diego’s Balboa Park, serving on the coordinating committee of the Road Through Paris action at San Diego 350.org, volunteer editing and writing at SanDiego350.org, moderating climate change film showings /workshops at his college, attending nonviolent protests, and updating his ecoblog Trees, Fish, and Dreams at riverseek.blogspot.com.
 With Antarctic CO2 at 400 parts per million for the first time in 4 million years, threat of a huge Arctic methane release, and melting glaciers bringing inevitable sea level rise predicted to affect hundreds of millions of humans, he agrees with activists and creatives insisting nonviolent actions are vital now.
 Starbuck currently lives near Vancouver, Washington, and in San Diego, where he teaches an Honors Climate Change Poetry Seminar at San Diego Mesa College.
 He will gladly give readings and /or workshops on climate change poetry.
 Sample readings are online on his ecoblog.